-(SHRI MANOHAR LAL)
+(SHRI SHRIPAD NAIK)

-(a) & (b): In order to meet the estimated electricity demand by the year 2031-32, generation planning studies has been carried out by Central Electricity Authority (CEA).
-As per the study results, it is envisaged that to meet the base load requirement of the country in 2032, the required coal & lignite based installed capacity is 283 GW against the present installed capacity of 217.5 GW.
-Considering this, Government of India propose to set up an additional minimum 80 GW coal based capacity by 2031-32.
+(a) & (b): In order to meet the estimated electricity demand by the year 2031-32, generation planning studies have been carried out by Central Electricity Authority (CEA).
+As per the study results, it is envisaged that to meet the base load requirement of the country in 2032, the required coal & lignite based installed capacity would be 283 GW against the present installed capacity of 217.5 GW.
+Considering this, Government of India proposes to set up an additional minimum 80 GW coal based capacity by 2031-32.

 The estimated capital cost for setting up of new coal based thermal capacity as considered in National Electricity Plan is Rs 8.34 Cr/ MW (at 2021-22 price level).
-Hence, the thermal capacity addition is expected to entail an investment of about Rs.
+Hence, the thermal capacity addition is expected to entail an expenditure of minimum Rs.
 6,67,200 Crs by 2031-32.